Internal Audit Policy

 - OCG Guidance on Consulting Engagements (GCPedia draft document)

-8.1 Please address questions about this policy to: Chief Audit and Evaluation Executive & Director General, Office of Audit and Evaluation, Canadian Institutes of Health Research
+8.1 Please address questions about this policy to: Chief Audit Executive, Office of Internal Audit, Canadian Institutes of Health Research

 Definitions to be used in the interpretation of this Policy and related directives and standards are included in the Appendix of the Treasury Board Policy on Internal Audit.